rdpate/helpfile/readme.md

 Help Sections
 -------------

-Help text is divided by section into files located in a "helpfile" subdirectory in the same directory as the command they describe, named after the file plus subtopic, section type, language, and file format, separated by periods.
-The command may include periods, but no other component may.
+Help text is divided by section into files located in a "helpfile" subdirectory in the same directory as the file they describe, named after the file plus subtopic, section type, language, and file format, separated by periods.
+The file may include periods, but no other component may.

     /path/to/file
     /path/to/helpfile/file.help.en.txt
     /path/to/helpfile/file.version.en.txt

-If not present and the command is a symlink, it is recursively resolved until either the sections are found or the command is no longer a symlink:
+If not present and the file is a symlink, it is recursively resolved until either the sections are found or the file is no longer a symlink:

     $ which example
     /path/to/example